 5.6% ABV, 38 IBU

-Sierra Nevada’s Pale Ale has been the beer drinker’s gateway craft brew for more than three decades.
+Sierra Nevada’s Pale Ale has been the beer drinker’s gateway craft brew for more than 37 years.
 Peaks and Pints doesn’t know how many times we’ve heard someone tell us that, for some reason, they ordered a Sierra Nevada Pale Ale at a bar instead of a Bud or Coors.
 And that this seemingly insignificant decision in their life was transcendent.
 No longer would they settle for watered-down corporate beer.
 Sierra was their introduction to the world of craft.
 To the possibility of bitter hop flavors.
 It was a palate shocker.
 The proverbial beer awakening.
 BTW, generous quantities of premium Cascade hops give the Pale Ale its fragrant bouquet and spicy flavor.

 6.8% ABV, 65 IBU